The ten to whom Paradise was promised: Names

 Sometimes, Abd Allah ibn Mas'ud (died c.
 652–654), an early convert who had served as Muhammad's personal assistant in Medina, and who was well known for his knowledge of the Quran, was also reckoned among the ten.

 Historical and religious significance

 Most members of the list of ten mubashsharūn also appear on one particular version of a list of twelve early Muslims whom Muhammad is said to have appointed as 'apostles' (Arabic: ḥawāriyyūn).
 This list, which like the list of the ten mubashsharūn entirely consists of members of the Quraysh who emigrated with Muhammad from Mecca to Medina ('emigrants' or Muhājirūn), appears to have functioned as a direct rival to another list of twelve 'apostles', which consisted entirely of non-Qurayshi Muslims ('helpers' or Ansār).
-In this sense, the list of the ten mubashsharūn (which in its early versions also included Mu'awiya) may likewise have originated as a pro-Qurayshi or pro-Umayyad (the Ummayads also belonging to the Quraysh) tradition.
+According to the German Islamologist Josef van Ess, the list of the ten mubashsharūn, which in its early versions also included the first Umayyad caliph Mu'awiya, may likewise have originated as a pro-Qurayshi or pro-Umayyad tradition.